 Spontaneity is all good and well, but we definitely plan ahead when we travel so that we have three or four things planned in for each week we travel.
-Because finding that stuff AFTER you arrive, when you’re busy being the sole parent, is time-consuming and stressful.
+Because finding that stuff AFTER you arrive, when you’re busy parenting, is time-consuming and stressful.

 Viator is amazing for finding things like surf lessons, museum tours, cookery classes and city experiences and you can book online.
 It means when we land in a new place, we have things to do, and we’re not walking the streets looking for this great museum that we saw in some leaflet or poster around town.

 If we’re going somewhere more rural, we’ll visit the local tourism organisation website and print off details of trails and key attractions for kids, and pop them into our travel folder.
 It just makes life easier when we’re on the ground to know we have some activities that we know will be fun, and suitable for Flea, without needing to start searching from scratch.

 4. Make Your Journey Easy

 Airports are hard work for parents, and ESPECIALLY single parents, so look for any way you can to make life easier.

 For us, that means checking in and choosing seats online, and making use of valet parking at the airport so we can literally get out of the car, walk for 60 seconds, and dump our bags at check-in.
 At some airports we can pay a small fee for fast-track security to avoid standing in long lines.